PSPACE-complete: Formal languages

 Given a regular expression $R$, determining whether it generates every string over its alphabet is PSPACE-complete.
+The proof is by taking a Turing machine $M$ and a unary-encoded quantity of space $n$, and constructing a regular expression that accepts a string if and only if it fails to encode a valid sequence of states of $M$ that begins at $M$'s starting configuration and ends in $M$ accepting its input, with at most $n$ cells of the tape getting visited.

 The first known PSPACE-complete problem was the word problem for deterministic context-sensitive grammars.
 In the word problem for context-sensitive grammars, one is given a set of grammatical transformations which can increase, but cannot decrease, the length of a sentence, and wishes to determine if a given sentence could be produced by these transformations.
 The technical condition of "determinism" (implying roughly that each transformation makes it obvious that it was used) ensures that this process can be solved in polynomial space, and Kuroda (1964) showed that every (possibly non-deterministic) program computable in linear space could be converted into the parsing of a context-sensitive grammar, in a way which preserves determinism.
 In 1970, Savitch's theorem showed that PSPACE is closed under nondeterminism, implying that even non-deterministic context-sensitive grammars are in PSPACE.